 How To Write A Wedding Speech That Everyone Will Love

 So your wedding is coming up soon, that’s exciting!
-Your best friends and parents are nervous, but itching to get their speeches written for the reception.
-Google is a good place to start for looking at hw to write a wedding speech, but a lot of it can be cheesy or quite overused.
+Your best friends and parents are nervous, but excited to get their speeches written for the reception.
+Google is a good place to start for looking at how to write a wedding speech, but a lot of it can be cheesy or quite overused.

-After 8 years of filming weddings and hearing many speeches, I’ve come up with a way to to make your speeches interesting, authentic, and also have them be able to add narrative to your wedding film.
+After having filmed weddings since 2014 and witnessing many speeches, I’ve come up with a way to to make your speeches interesting, authentic, and also have them be able to add narrative to your wedding film.

 1 || Do Not “Wing It”

-I can’t emphasize this enough!
-Although your speaker may have a good idea of what they’ll say, it usually never comes out quite as smoothly as they’d like.
-It’s also just not ideal for your wedding film if the speeches have an “um” and “uh” every couple seconds.
-That makes editing very very tricky!
-Always write them out, everyone will thank you!
+Although you may have a good idea of what you’ll say, it usually never comes out quite as smoothly as you’d like.
+It’s also not ideal for your wedding film if the speeches have an “um” and “uh” every couple seconds.
+Practicing in front of a mirror or with a friend can help very much.

 2 || Include How The Couple Met

 Everyone loves hearing how a newlywed couple met!
-This is usually when the listeners can start to cry (including me!).
+This is usually when the listeners can start to cry (including me).
 It’s also a very good for adding to your wedding film.
-It gives the people who weren’t able to be at the wedding an amazing way of still hearing about how the couple met.
+It gives the people who weren’t able to be at the wedding a beautiful way of still hearing about how the couple met.

 5 || Avoid Overused Anecdotes & Stories

 There are some speech examples that show up straight away on Google.
-Some of them might include:“This is the last time you’ll have the upper hand” or “You’re so handsome, humble, and…I can’t read your handwriting”.
-If these jokes fit your personality, go for it!
-Otherwise, they are slightly overused.
+Some of them might include: “This is the last time you’ll have the upper hand” or “You’re so handsome, humble, and…I can’t read your handwriting”.
+But if these jokes fit your personality, go for it!

 6 || The Parents First Impressions Of Their Child’s Significant Other